308 Comments

 I agree.
 I’m inclined towards no money or bailouts.
 This is an amazing opportunity for a large hospital system on the mainland to gain a presence here and promote a different kind of “remote work”.
 The downside is that scenario has potential to bring a LOT of people to the peninsula.

 That incompetence at the core of why we have to end local management of OMC.
-There are plenty of employees whose greatest expertise was having friends and family already employed there — and bring PA or Sequim natives.
+There are plenty of employees whose greatest expertise was having friends and family already employed there — and being PA or Sequim natives.

 I believe the person you're referring to is the Mayor.
 The first listed learning outcome of the program she directs is to "holistically assess the biopsychosocial-spiritual-cultural dynamic needs of the client".